Naturhistoriska/NRM-DNA-lab/doc/github/README.md

         $ git branch -M main

 2. Edit the `README.md` file and add the relevant description of the project.
-3. Create a `Notebook.md` file where we will keep running notes on analyses.
-A link to the Notebook can be added in the README by using the syntax `[link to Notebook.md](Notebook.md)`.
+3. Use the `Notebook.md` file for running notes on analyses.
+A link to the Notebook can be added in the README.md by using the syntax `[link to Notebook.md](Notebook.md)`.
-5. Add any other relevant files
+4. Add any other relevant files for the project.
+   **Warning:** Make sure no files with sensitive or private content are added!
+   Project information not intended for github can be placed in the folder `private/`, which is not under git control.
-6. Add all relevant files.  **Warning:** Make sure no files with sensitive or private content are added!
-I usually solve this by adding the line `private/*` to the file `.gitignore`, then creating a `private/` folder where I keep all private files.
-Safest is to add files one by one, but below we add all at once.
+   Safest is to add files one by one using `git add filename`, but below we add all at once:

         $ git status
         $ git add --all

-7. Commit to our changes
+5. Commit to our changes

         $ git commit -m "first commit"

-8. Push our committed changes to our main branch over at GitHub
+6. Push our committed changes to our main branch over at GitHub

         $ git push -u origin main